zlomke76-del/solace-core/EU_AI_ACT_MAPPING.md

 Solace Core is a **compliance-enabling execution authority layer** that supports multiple EU AI Act obligations without itself constituting an AI system.

-Its primary value is **preventing ungoverned execution**, not generating decisions.
+Its primary function is to **prevent ungoverned execution**, not to generate decisions, predictions, or recommendations.

+Solace Core strengthens AI governance by ensuring that no system — regardless of intelligence, confidence, or autonomy — can act without explicit, auditable authority.